akshita1807/OS/README.md

 # What is Kernal?
 (V. Imp)
 A kernel is a central component of an operating system.
 It acts as an interface between the user applications and the hardware.
 The sole aim of the kernel is to manage the communication between the software (user level applications) and the hardware (CPU, disk memory etc).
 The main tasks of the kernel are :
-Process management
+Process management  ,Device management  ,Memory management   ,Interrupt handling  ,I/O communication
-Device management
-Memory management
-Interrupt handling
-I/O communication

 **Types of Kernal?**
-A monolithic kernel in an operating system is a kernel that includes all operating system code in a single executable image.
+**Monolithic kernel** in an operating system is a kernel that includes all operating system code in a single executable image.eg:  Linux
+**Microkernel** is an OS architecture used for file and memory management, process scheduling, and more.
+It's similar to a monolithic kernel but allocates space for tasks like file sharing and scheduling.
+Each service has its address, reducing the kernel and overall OS size.

 # What is a process in OS and What are the different states of a process?
 A program in execution is called process.